 As the situation with the pandemic improves with more people getting vaccinated, schools are beginning to plan for a gradual return to in-person classes.
 However, online education will continue to be an important option for many students who prefer the flexibility and convenience it offers.

 This guide will take a closer look at online degrees, highlighting the benefits and opportunities they offer.
 It will explore how they differ from traditional programs, their cost, and how to choose from the best online degrees available today.
 With the wide range of options available, students can look forward to finding the perfect program to fit their needs and goals.

 Even before the pandemic, many institutions have already been offering online degree programs.
+Online education trends reflect that this method of learning is not going to cease even post-pandemic.
 As noted by Shailendra Palvia, Prageet Aeron, and their co-authors in their 2018 study, online education is on track to become mainstream by 2025 due to a combination of various factors.

 “As information and communication technologies have kept advancing, online education has become more feasible technologically, economically, and operationally,” the authors noted.
 According to them, the “increase in nontraditional students that are working full time and the advanced state of technology” are just two of the factors driving the growth of online education.

 In their paper “Online Education: Worldwide Status, Challenges, Trends, and Implications” published in the Journal of Global Information Technology Management in November 2018, the authors also asserted that “globalization of e-education is bound to happen, just as we have witnessed globalization of e-mail, e-commerce, and e-government.”
 As such, 100% online degrees that are recognized globally may just be the norm in the near future.